WebDevStudios/constant-contact-forms/readme.txt

 == Changelog ==

+= 1.2.0 =
+* Added: Reveal shortcode for newly published form in admin notice and popup for non-connected accounts.

 = 1.1.0 =
 * Added: Widget that allows you to select a form to display.
 * Added: Small metabox in form editor showing shortcode to use for current form.